 Scott "Maestro" Peoples (http://www.facebook.com/maestrodrummer) has earned his reputation as a world class drummer the hard way.
 Starting the profession while just a teenager, Scott has spent over 20 years gigging, touring, recording with the likes of Roy Ayers, Stanley Turrentine, The Isley Brothers as well as countless solo and ensemble acts all over the world.
-Currently, Maestro has been drumming with the Portland based, hard rock band Toxic Rock Syndrome (http://www.facebook.com/toxicrockband) as well as continuing a healthy session and clinician schedule.
+Currently, Scott has a full length (Happy As Hopeless Can Be), an EP (Rise of the DirtWitch) out and has a new album “Awesomer” (few singles can be found here on Soundclick) set for a fall 2022 release, has been drumming with Portlands supergroup dance band ThrottleDown and the Portland based, hard rock band Toxic Rock Syndrome (http://www.facebook.com/toxicrockband) as well as continuing a healthy session and clinician schedule.

 It was a warm, brisk, crispily windy day as the dew gently glistened off the mountai.....nevermind.